snan12/recruitment-exercise/READ_ME.txt

 functionality.
 It can be assumed there are a few rules that the new password must comply with.
 You must specify the current username and password before being allowed to enter a new password and confirm the new password by re-typing the same.
 You DO NOT need to implement any steps.
+See example change password screen.
+ExampleChangePasswordScreen.PNG You may assume that the change password has been initiated.